delabassee/java-lab/lab6-textblock.md

 ## Wrap-up

-In this exercice, you have used text block, a standard Java 15 feature, to easily embed HTML into Java code.
+In this exercise, you have used text block, a standard Java 15 feature, to easily embed HTML into Java code.

-Simply put, text blocks enable use to easily embed string literals spanning multiple lines into Java source code while preserving the original formatting but also the Java code readability.
+Simply put, text blocks enable developers to easily embed string literals spanning multiple lines into Java source code while preserving the original formatting but also the Java code readability.
 Text blocks are handy to deal with structured languages (ex.
 HTML, JSON, XML, etc.) without having to worry about escaping special characters (ex. new line, double quote) nor altering the original formatting.

 You can check the following resources for more details on Text Blocks.